I am finally home.

 Slowly, my mind is pushed away from all of the responsibilities of being charge nurse on a medical floor and as an obstetrical nurse always waiting for the labouring mom to rush in.
 Of the possibility of having to take action upon hearing “code blue”, or beginning resuscitation efforts on a limp, apneic newborn infant while hearing his mother wailing in the background.
 I begin to push back the mental and physical suffering my patients endure, the weight of choosing between spending time with my young children or leaving my coworkers short-handed, and the responsibility of using my assessment skills to notice a change in condition.

 I rest my head on my daughter’s pillow, and breathe her in.
 The smell of Play-doh and strawberry shampoo takes me back to the innocence of childhood, and my life before responsibility.
-I begin to remember that feeling of going far too high on a swing and then jumping off, of riding my bike without holding on, of my father pushing two couches together so we could both lie side-by-side with the flu, or of my mother making homemade double chocolate cake for my birthday and unabashedly helping myself to an extra-large portion.
+I begin to remember kamagra in the usa that feeling of going far too high on a swing and then jumping off, of riding my bike without holding on, of my father pushing two couches together so we could both lie side-by-side with the flu, or of my mother making homemade double chocolate cake for my birthday and unabashedly helping myself to an extra-large portion.

 Finally, I feel safe.